vue-vine/vue-vine/packages/docs/design/spec.md

 ### Props

-There're two ways to define props for VCF, one is using `vineProp` macro, and another is giving TypeScript type annotation for function's first formal parameter.
+There're two ways to define props for VCF, the first one is giving TypeScript type annotation for function's first formal parameter, and another is using `vineProp` macro.

+We decide to drop support for props' `type` field, because we hold the opinion that it's not quite useful when we already have TypeScript.

+In addition, Vine will treat all props as **required** in default, you can use `?` to mark it optional.

 ```vue-vine
 import { SomeExternalType } from './path/to/somewhere'